 - Our philosophy is to provide access to the tract but not access to every portion of the tract.
 There may be some portions of your lease that do not have roads and require a rather long hike.
 We consider this to be part of the hunting experience. - On certain soils, you may not be able to drive the roads on the lease during wet weather without causing damage to the roads.
-If the roads are extremely wet and boggy, use a four-wheeler or walk. - Occasional preventative maintenance should be sufficient for most roads.
-To report roads that need maintenance, please call the forester that administers your lease. - Clubs that persist in causing damage to roads will be held liable for repair costs.
+If the roads are extremely wet and boggy, use a four-wheeler or walk. - To report roads that need maintenance, go through your on-line account and click the "contact us" tab after logging in.
+Please provide us all the information requested. - Clubs that persist in causing damage to roads will be held liable for repair costs.